 But then the California Ninth Circuit reviewed the issue of team members’ sexual and other assaults on cruise ship passengers.
 The Court used the “reasonable care under the circumstances” test discussed above.
 In that case, the Court held the ship liable for the rape.

-Knowing the exceptions to the rules and civil procedure is hard.
+Knowing the exceptions to the rules and civil procedure is difficult.
 When fighting a billion dollar cruise line, even trained lawyers make mistakes.

-Most of all, passengers need a true cruise ship accident attorney who knows the Jones Act.
-This is just one of the many reasons to retain Ehline Law Firm.
+Most of all, passengers need a real cruise ship accident attorney who knows the Jones Act.
+This need is just one of the many reasons to retain Ehline Law Firm.
 Contact us now at (213) 596-9642.